-Why do I need specialist insurance that covers asthma?
+Why do I need specialist asthma holiday insurance?

-Asthma is a common condition in the UK, and with 1.1 million children and 4.3 million adults actively receiving treatment, it’s not something you should forget to tell your travel insurance provider about.
+Asthma is a common condition in the UK, and with 1.1 million children and 4.3 million adults actively receiving treatment, it’s not something you should forget to tell your travel insurance provider about whether you have mild asthma or severe asthma.

-Unlike most standard travel insurance policies that will include a limited amount of cover for medical expenses, specialist travel insurance covering asthma is there in case you need to make a claim for any asthma-related issues during your trip.
+Unlike most standard travel insurance policies that will include a limited amount of cover for medical expenses, specialist travel insurance covering asthma is there in case you need to make a claim for any asthma attacks, medical emergencies or issues during your trip.

-Asthma is classified as a pre-existing condition - and Medical Travel Compared has helped many people with a range of different pre-existing conditions find competitive cover to suit their needs.
+Asthma is classified as a pre-existing condition and Medical Travel Compared has helped many people with a range of different pre-existing conditions find competitive cover to suit their needs, including those living with asthma.

-In fact, with us - you can compare cover from a wide variety of leading travel insurance providers within minutes.
-We make it simple for you to shop around for the right policy to suit you so you can sooner get back to the more exciting part of planning your holiday.
+In fact, with us - you can compare medical travel insurance from a wide variety of leading travel insurance providers within minutes.
+We make it simple for you to shop around for the right policy to suit you, so you can sooner get back to the more exciting part of planning your holiday.
+Whether you are looking for single-trip or multi-trip insurance, we have options for you.

 Does asthma affect the cost of travel insurance?